bharathananth/COFE/README.rst

 * Prerequisites
    - Python 3.9 or better installed on your system.
 You can download and install Python from the `official Python website <https://www.python.org/downloads/>`_.
    - Git installed on your system.
 You can download and install Git from the `official Git website <https://git-scm.com/downloads>`_.
+   - Conda installed on your system.
+You can download and install conda from `official Conda website <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.

+* Install and
+   #.
+Open a terminal or command prom

 * Clone the COFE Repository
    #.
 Open a terminal or command prompt.